lisa-lumos/designing-data-intensive-applications/11-stream-processing.md

 A stream processor consumes input streams in a read-only fashion and writes its output to a different location in an append-only fashion.
 The one crucial difference to batch jobs is that a stream never ends.

+In principle, any stream processor could be used for materialized view maintenance.